rnarayan/meteor-up-test/README.md

 This will bundle the Meteor project and deploy it to the server.

+#### Deploying prebuilt bundle

+While deploying you can omit the building phase if you already have a prebuilt bundle.
+Just append its path to the deploy command:

+    mup deploy /path/to/bundle.tar.gz

 ### Additional Setup/Deploy Information

 #### Deploy Wait Time